thebenedict/gateway_test/readme.rst

 When you're ready, load some airtime on your SIM, start SL4A, and run ``gwtest.py``.
 Note that this script currently doesn't use a wake lock (WTF!), and will stop if the phone goes to sleep.
 It's designed to be used on a phone that is plugged in and set to not sleep while charging.
 More on this at: http://code.google.com/p/android-scripting/wiki/FAQ#My_script_stops_working_when_the_screen_turns_off!_WTF?

-Kill the script when you've had enough, and find your log file in the phone's SL4A directory.
+Kill the script when you've had enough, and find your log file in your phone's SL4A directory.

 **Log File Column Headers**